Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 ## 4. Design description information content
 ### 4.1 Introduction
+Software design description of the *product name* system analyses how the system will be designed and implemented.
+This section investigates these according to identification of the SDD, identified design stakeholders and design concerns, related design viewpoints, design views, overlays, rationale and languages.
+Furthermore, this section includes design elements which are design entities, attributes, relationships and constraints.

 ### 4.2 SDD identification
 ### 4.3 Design stakeholders and their concerns
 ### 4.4 Design views